ravig31/timeseries-db/README.md

-# TimeSeries-DB

-A high-performance time series database optimised for fast insertion and querying of time-ordered data.
+A 'high-performance' time series database optimised for fast insertion and querying of time-ordered data.
 Built following the TimescaleDB architecture

 ## Features